Autism and ADHD assessments

 6. Feedback Session

-Before receiving your report, you will need to have paid for the assessment in full.
 Once the report is finalised, I will reach out to you to schedule a 30-minute feedback session.
 This is your chance to review the report with me, and to ask any questions.
-I will send you the report via email after the feedback session.
+I will send you the report via email after the feedback session, in addition to a variety of resources.
+I send resources regardless of the type of report you receive.

 FAQs

-• Firstly, please note that a diagnosis of ADHD is typically insufficient for NDIS funding.
+Firstly, please note that a diagnosis of ADHD is typically insufficient for NDIS funding.

 If you intend to apply for NDIS funding, I recommend you see a clinical psychologist, pediatrician, or a psychiatrist for your assessment.
 As a registered psychologist, I can conduct formal diagnostic assessments, however, the NDIS requires that single clinician diagnostic reports be completed by a clinical psychologist, pediatrician, or psychiatrist.
+This means that a report completed by myself may not be accepted by the NDIS.

 A Functional Capacity Assessment is recommended in addition to a diagnostic assessment report to account for this requirement.
 This is typically completed by an Occupational Therapist.